openfheorg/openfhe-development/docs/index.rst

 Important Notes
 ---------------

-Note as of version 1.11, the following features have been moved to their own repositories in the PALISADE group.
+Note as of version 1.11, the following features have been moved to their own repositories in the OpenFHE group.

 * `Digital Signature <https://gitlab.com/palisade/palisade-signature/>`_
 * `Identity-Based Encryption <https://gitlab.com/palisade/palisade-abe/>`_